 Why does any of this matter and who gets the short end of the stick?
 The rest of the industry is watching.
 Now that the FCC has reversed Net Neutrality and turned over wireless issues to the FTC, I doubt there will be any fines or negative repercussions for Verizon, even though they would appear to be in violation of their "C-Block" agreement.

-To make matters worse, even if you were to pay off your device in full, most carriers require a minimum 30-50 days before they will unlock your device.
+To make matters worse, even if you were to pay off your device in full, most carriers require a minimum 40-60 days depending on carrier, before they will even unlock your device.
+T-Mobile is 30 days, Sprint 40 days and AT&T is 60 days.
 That means if you are traveling overseas and want to purchase an overseas SIM card, forget it or plan well ahead.
 Same if you want to move your device to another carrier.
 You will now need to contact Verizon who will need to contact Apple to unlock it in their Network Operation Command center.